Catholic Herald: History

+2014-present: US edition, US ownership and push to digital publishing

 Oddie was replaced by editor Luke Coppen, who was appointed in his late twenties.
-Coppen introduced a re-design along with a fresh editorial policy designed to ‘see off the increasingly conservative competition for good’.
+Coppen introduced a re-design along with a fresh editorial policy designed to 'see off the increasingly conservative competition for good'.
 In this Coppen succeeded, with online readership of the Herald peaking at 1.5 million global readers a month.

 Under Coppen, the online version of the magazine began by only including articles from the weekly print edition of the Catholic Herald, but later he added web-only content such as the coverage of Pope Benedict XVI's April 2008 trip to the United States.
 The site was revamped in November 2013 and again in 2023 following new investment.

 In December 2014 Coppen was tasked by the board, chaired by Peter Sheppard, with turning the Herald into a weekly magazine, with a revamped website covering breaking news.
 "The" was dropped from the title and the magazine started being known as Catholic Herald.
 A relaunch party on 11 December 2014 was attended by Cardinal Cormac Murphy-O'Connor and Princess Michael of Kent.

-In 2018, Black sold his 47.5% shareholding in the Herald to Catholic Herald directors William Cash, a multi-award winning editor and author, and Brooks Newmark, a businessman, philanthropist, homelessness campaigner and founder of Angels for Ukraine charity who has rescued over 30,000 women and children in the Ukraine since the start of the war.
+In 2018, Black sold his 47.5% shareholding in the Herald to Catholic Herald directors William Cash, a multi-award winning editor and author, and Brooks Newmark, a businessman, philanthropist, homelessness campaigner and founder of Angels for Ukraine charity.

-A US print edition of the Catholic Herald was launched on 16 November 2018 with board members, led by Sir Rocco Forte, travelling to Washington and New York for various launch events attended by leading Catholics in America.
-The New York Post reported how ‘Conservative British Catholics came to New York’ and attended various events organised by Constance Watson, great-granddaughter of Evelyn Waugh.
+A US print edition of the Catholic Herald was launched on 16 November 2018 with board members, led by Sir Rocco Forte, travelling to Washington and New York for various launch events attended by leading British and American Catholics.

 The US edition was closed during the COVID-19 pandemic after churches closed and editor-in-chief Damian Thompson resigned due to differences over the U.S. edition's editorial direction.
 The Catholic Herald closed its Washington, D.C. offices in March 2020 as a result of US churches being closed during the pandemic.
 The Herald board decided to re-invent itself as a monthly magazine of global influence, taking advantage of digital subscription opportunities and focus on investment and growth in America.

-When Coppen stepped down after 14 successful years, he was replaced by Dan Hitchens, formerly Deputy editor.
+When Coppen stepped down after 14 years, he was replaced by Dan Hitchens, formerly Deputy editor.
 Shortly after Dan Hitchens took on the position as editor in 2020, the newspaper revealed that it would be publishing on a monthly basis, a change from its previous weekly format.
 Hitchens stated that the change would provide the newspaper with the opportunity to expand its scope and publish more material online.